Observation, Assessment, and Planning in the Early Years

 ASSESSMENT

-Assessment is the process of analysing and evaluating the information gathered through observations that we knew about children's development and learning.
+Assessment is the process of analysing and evaluating the information gathered through observations that we know about children's development and learning.
 Practitioners need to ask themself the key question, "What does our observation tell us about the child?"
-We also need to find out learning needs from the parents and from these we can identify the children's requirements, interest, current development and earning.
+We also need to find out learning needs from the parents and from these we can identify the children's requirements, interest, current development and learning.

 HOW TO CONDUCT ASSESSMENT: